Instability of steady-state mixed-state symmetry-protected topological order to strong-to-weak spontaneous symmetry breaking: Decohered cluster state

 To see that the decohered cluster state indeed realizes the $\ztwo^S \times \ztwo^W$ symmetry projectively at its boundary, we first construct the following family of density matrices on open boundary conditions:

 where $ =\bra{v_\alpha}$, $ =\ket{v_\beta}$ and $\alpha,\beta \in \{ 0,1\}$.
-The states in~\cref{eq:open_MPDO} span a 4-dimensional linear space with complex coefficients, where the physical density matrices correspond to the subspace of Hermitian matrices with unit trace.
+The states in~\cref{eq:open_MPDO} span a 4-dimensional linear space with complex coefficients, where the physical density matrices correspond to the convex space of Hermitian matrices with unit trace.
 This space can encode two classical bits of information.

 We then act with the symmetry operators on $\rho_{\alpha\beta}$.
 Akin to the pure state case, we see via the pulling-through relations~\cref{eq:pulling_through_main} that the global symmetry factors to a product of operators acting on each virtual edge state: